 - do something worthwhile and rewarding

 There are lots of different ways you can volunteer.
 In some cases, you need to be over 18 to volunteer but there are options out there for younger people too.
-Take a look at these ideas to get started.

 Volunteering as part of a package

-14-24 year-olds can take The Duke of Edinburgh’s Award which combines volunteering with other activities.
-If you’re 15-17 you can take part in a local social action project for The National Citizen Service and develop new skills at the same time.
+- If you’re 15-17 you can take part in a local social action project for The National Citizen Service and develop new skills at the same time.

 General opportunities

-Do-it makes it easy for anyone to volunteer in their community and lists over a million opportunities.
+- Do-it makes it easy for anyone to volunteer in their community and lists over a million opportunities.

-GoodGym combines physical tasks that benefit the community and keep you fit.
-Join a group run and work on a community project or do one off missions.
+- GoodGym combines physical tasks that benefit the community and keep you fit.
+Join a group run and work on a community project or do one-off missions.
 You’ll get the help of a qualified trainer and support to achieve your goals.

 Volunteering direct

 If you want to support a cause or get experience in a particular job area, try looking on relevant organisations’ websites.
-And remember it’s not just charities looking for volunteers.
-Big events and festivals often draw on volunteer support for roles such as marshals, ushers, and car park attendants (and sometimes include free entry or backstage access). Â Here’s a few ideas to get you started:
+And it’s not just charities – big events and festivals often rely on volunteers for roles such as marshals, ushers, and car park attendants (sometimes in exchange for free entry or backstage access).

-The Conservation Volunteers help thousands of people each year reclaim local green places.
+- The Conservation Volunteers help thousands of people each year reclaim local green places

-At the British Red Cross you can volunteer in emergency response and first aid, charity shops or fundraising.
+- At the British Red Cross you can volunteer in emergency response and first aid, charity shops or fundraising

-Interested in bird life?
-The RSPB welcomes volunteers from bird identifiers to graphic designers.
+- Interested in bird life?
+The RSPB welcomes volunteers from bird identifiers to graphic designers

-Volunteer at homelessness charity Crisis and help deliver services, campaigns, fundraising, admin and IT support.
+- Volunteer at homelessness charity Crisis and help deliver services, campaigns, fundraising, admin and IT support

-Are you a good listener?
-Samaritans volunteers support people who get in touch by phone, email, letter and in person.
+- Are you a good listener?
+Samaritans volunteers support people who get in touch by phone, email, letter and in person

-Cancer Research UK recruits event, media and office volunteers.
+- Cancer Research UK recruits event, media and office volunteers

 Find out more